aral/ar.al-site/content/2018/07/10/dell-xps-13-day-1/index.md

 This was the 80s and I was a cute little straight blonde kid that passed as white, growing up in Malaysia.
 I was privileged.
 I was spoiled.
 I was a brat.

-Computers were fascninating devices that gave me immense pleasure.
+Computers were fascinating devices that gave me immense pleasure.
 I loved to tinker and explore.
 I made games for myself.
 It was purely hedonistic.

 I am also rather stubborn.[^1] This meant that I spent the next 23 years on Microsoft's platforms: first DOS, then Windows.
 I remember thinking how much potential there was in general purpose computing and in the promise of a platform that wasn't locked in to a single supplier.
 And yet, of course, regardless of the plethora of hardware manufacturers, the platform was locked into Microsoft.
 And Microsoft was Microsoft.
 By 2006, it had been blatantly clear for years that Microsoft had failed to make the transition from the age of features to the age of experiences.
 Microsoft was only interested in one thing: exploiting its monopoly position to further enrich itself.
 What it did not do was respect either the effort or the experiences of the people who used its products.